quminzhi/Algorithm/Algorithm/DynamicProgramming/README.md

 We use k to enumerate all possible ways of putting `1*2` blocks on `i`th column.
 As shown in the diagram above, `k = 100000` is a bad choice, since on the first row `i-1` has placed a block there for some `f[i-1][j]`.
 However `k = 01000` seems a feasible placement.
 So, we can check if current placement is feasible by evaluating `j & k == 0` (the bit on both side cannot be 1 simultaneously).

-There is another constrain in this problem.
+There is another constraint in this problem.
 Since all the rest cells will be placed with `2*1` blocks.
 After placing with `k`, the length of consecutive blank cells must be even.
 That is `j | k` cannot have consecutive 0s with odd size.

 ```c++
 /**